 - Easy password protection You’ll be able to create one (or more passwords) for a category.
 The plugin will restrict access to the category, its sub-categories, and all the content within.

-- Private WordPress categories Password Protected Categories lets you create Private categories that are only visible to the Administrator or Editor user roles.
-You can also make private categories available to other user roles, for example a custom Subscriber role.
+- Role-based WordPress categories Password Protected Categories lets you create categories that are only visible to certain logged in user roles, for example a custom Subscriber role.

 - Works with all content types This WordPress subscriptions plugin lets you create a members-only area containing pages, posts, or any custom post type.